seohsirk/next-supabase-ai-template/README.md

 3. Install the Cloudflare CLI
 4. Switching CMS
 5. Setting Node.js Compatibility Flags

+### 0. Limitations

+Before you continue, **please evaluate the limitations of the Edge runtime**.
+The Edge runtime does not support all Node.js features, so you may need to adjust your application accordingly.

+Cloudflare is cheaper and faster than many other providers, but running your application on Cloudflare Workers means not having access to the vast Node.js ecosystem.

+Makerkit uses Cloudflare as baseline, so you can deploy it to Cloudflare Workers without any issues.
+However, you will need to keep in mind the limitations of the Edge runtime when adding new features.

+One more thing to consider is that the Edge runtime does run close to your users, but may run far from your database.
+Consider read replicas or other strategies to reduce latency in all situations.

+If your mind is set on using Cloudflare, please follow the instructions below.

 ### 1. Opting in to the Edge runtime